ReRe-Recursos-Regenerativos/docs/dapp-CPoSR-description.md

 5. **Innovation and Creativity:** It stimulates innovation and creativity by providing an environment where participants can experiment and collaborate on new ideas and projects.

-In summary, the common pool of shared resources helps promote equality, collaboration, and efficiency, while also fostering innovation and creativity within the community.
+In summary, the common pool of shareable resources helps promote equality, collaboration, and efficiency, while also fostering innovation and creativity within the community.